Robert Ritter von Greim: World War I

 When World War I started in August 1914, Greim's regiment was subordinated to the 6th Army under its commander-in-chief Generaloberst Rupprecht, Crown Prince of Bavaria.
 Greim, who commanded a battery during the Battle of Lorraine, distinguished himself on 25 August in the fighting near Maixe-Deuxville.
 The 8th Field Artillery Regiment stayed in the combat area of Nancy until 24 September and then relocated to Saint-Mihiel.
 During combat in the Bois d'Ailly (Ailly Wood), Greim earned the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse) in November 1914.
 On 9 March 1915, Greim became an adjutant with the 1st battalion of the 8th Field Artillery Regiment.
 That day, he made his maiden flight as a passenger.
 The flight took him across the front between Saint-Mihiel and Flirey and then to the northern outskirts of Toul, approximately 15 km behind enemy lines where Greim observed the 26 French artillery positions between Saint-Mihiel and Pont-à-Mousson.
-During this aerial reconnaissance flight, Greim took details notes of his observations.
+During this aerial reconnaissance flight, Greim took detailed notes of his observations.
 On 10 August, Greim began his training as an aerial observer with the Feldflieger Abteilung 3b (FFA 3b—Field Flying Company 3b).

 With the German Air Service

 On 10 October 1915, while flying as an aerial observer on a Albatros C.I, Greim shot down a Farman MF.11 from French Escadrille Spa.69.
 The Farman crashed near Deuxnouds, killing Sergeant Henri Mahien and Lieutenant Henri Mérillion.
 On 16 October, Hauptmann Hermann Pohl, the commanding officer of FFA 3b, sent a telegram to the III Royal Bavarian Corps (III.
-Königlich Bayerisches Armee-Korps), requesting Greims official transfer to the FFA 3b.
+Königlich Bayerisches Armee-Korps), requesting Greim's official transfer to the FFA 3b.
 The request was approved on 28 October and Greim became a member of the Luftstreitkräfte (German Air Service).

 On 22 June 1916, Greim's pilot Unteroffizier Alois Hosp died of wounds in a field hospital.
 He was shot down and wounded by Sous-Lieutenant Charles Nungesser.
 On 3 August, Greim was transferred to the Artillerieflieger-Abteilung 204 (AFA 204—Artillery Flying Company 204) which was based at an airfield near Ruyaulcourt.

 He also served with AFA 204 over the Somme.
+Greim was promoted to Oberleutnant (First Lieutenant) on 17 January 1917.
 After undergoing pilot training, Greim joined FA 46b on 22 February 1917.